 Tournament Structure

-MyCup provides a flexible tournament structure builder that allows you to create multiple stages and assign participants to groups or matches.
+MyCup provides a flexible tournament structure builder where you create stages, assign participants to groups or bracket slots, and generate the entire match schedule with one click.
 Each stage has independent settings that can override global tournament configurations.

 Phases are the foundational building blocks of your tournament structure.
 You can add multiple phases of different types based on your needs.
 Phases can be renamed via settings to match your tournament terminology.